Hurence/logisland/logisland-documentation/user/expression-language.rst

     Then if in input of this processor there is processors with fields : field1=value1 and field2=value2, it would have 3 more fields once out of this processors:

     - field 'concat2fields' of type String with value 'value1_value2'
     - field 'my_countries' of type Array containing values 'france' and 'allemagne'
     - field 'my_employees_by_countries' of type Map with key value pairs "france" : 100 and "allemagne" : 50

     By default if no type is specified by a dynamic property it use a type of String or the same type as old value if field already existed and you choose an overwrite policy.

-    See `AddFields <./components.html#addfields>`_ processor doc fore more information.
+    See AddFields processor doc :ref:`user-components` fore more information.

 Conclusion
 ----------

-    As you can see the language expression is very flexible but it's usage is very dependent of the implementatio of the component's developer.
+    As you can see the language expression is very flexible but it's usage is very dependent of the implementation of the component's developer.